AdobeDocs/experience-platform.en/help/query-service/best-practices/incremental-load.md

 >[!IMPORTANT]
 >
->Snapshot metadata expires after 7 days.
+>Snapshot metadata expires after **two** days.
 This would invalidate the logic of the script provided above.

 To resolve the issue of an expired SNAPHOT ID, insert the following command at the beginning of the anonymous block.
 The following line of code overrides the `@from_snapshot_id` with the earliest available `Snapshot_id` from metadata.